 The ability to change the size of an artwork, creating a totally new perception of it, is one of the best sides of digital art.
-A different type of brush, as we say.
+A different type of brush with a different scale, as we'd say.
 More of a magic wand in fact.
-The unique S | M | L | XL print concept allows flexible implementation in various dimensions, space and environment.
+The unique (and witty) S | M | L | XL print concept allows flexible implementation in various dimensions, space and environment.
 Typically, S sizes are printed on 19"x13" archival 300g smooth art paper, edition of 100.
 M sized prints are on 36"x24" archival flat stock, edition of 50, while L sizes are based on 60"x42" in edition of 20.
 XL sized are printed to order on ±60" paper as the smaller dimension, edition of 5.
 All prints are signed, stamped and numbered.